azkiflay/kubernetes/README.md

   <figcaption><strong>Figure 4: </strong> Creating an EKS cluster using the AWS console </figcaption>
   </figure>

 After clicking "**Create**", it takes a few minutes until the EKS cluster is ready.
 Figure 5 shows the progress and final state of the EKS cluster.
-When the value of the *Status* column is **Active**, the EKS cluster is ready for application deployment.
+When the value of the "*Status*" column is **Active**, the EKS cluster is ready for application deployment.
   <figure>
   <table>
     <tr>